Palermo Lab

 Image: The $\nu_2$ degenerate bending mode of CO2

-My current work is in Dr. Olaseni Sode’s laboratory research group.
-Our goal is to characterize weakly attracted van der Waals (vdW) complexes of Rg-CO2 (Rg = He, Ne, Kr, Xe) using quantum chemistry software and machine learning.
-Understanding these weakly attracted complexes can help to elucidate weak intermolecular interactions.
+Previously, in my masters program at the California State University in Los angeles, I worked in the laboratory of Dr. Olaseni Sode’s laboratory research group.
+My masters thesis was to characterize weakly attracted van der Waals (vdW) complexes of Rg-CO2 (Rg = He, Ne, Kr, Xe) using quantum chemistry software and machine learning.
+Understanding these weakly attracted complexes helped to elucidate weak intermolecular interactions of rare-gas systems.

 For a brief explanation of the fundamentals and motivation for this research check out my research update from March of 2022.